Dean Minnich says he felt the mistrust growing.

 Minnich was not known as a particularly harsh critic of the commissioners until last year, when he began writing about a new zoning law that many said would allow rampant residential development across the county's rural landscape.
 He and other critics of the law, which eventually was watered down, said members of an appointed committee, including current commissioner candidate Ed Primoff, had crafted the policy to benefit themselves.

 Primoff has denied that he would have profited, saying county records show he could have put more homes on his land under other proposals.
 But Minnich said the episode made him uncomfortable.
-He had never believed that a private citizen could wield great influence, but he quickly changed his mind.
+He had never believed a private citizen could wield great influence, but he changed his mind quickly.

 During recent candidate forums, Minnich has linked himself ideologically to incumbent Julia Walsh Gouge, who also has decried behind-the-scenes influences.
 Although the two aren't running together, they share moderate views, in contrast to the conservatism of Primoff, incumbent Robin Bartlett Frazier and Planning Commission member David Brauning, also a candidate for commissioner.